Home

 There are several methods for creative grieving:

-• Writing- Write a poem about your lost angel.
-Start a "grief journal", and write all about them.
+- Writing- Write a poem about your lost angel.
+Start a “grief journal”, and write all about them.
 Write your loved one a letter apologizing or saying things left unsaid, or to say farewell.
-Create a personal "Yourspace" in this website, and tell the whole world about your loss.
-You can even make it anonymous if you wish.
+Create a memorial in “Theirspace” , and tell the whole world about your lost loved one.

 Understanding grief and loss...